ms/buildtogether.tech/src/design.md

     combines those libraries.
 Users can then write code of their own to control the libraries if they want to extend the application's behavior.

-The last of these is what we mean by saying that something is <span g="scriptable" i="scriptability; software design!scriptability">scriptable</span>.
-One of the things that made Microsoft Office so popular was users' ability to write scripts for Word, Excel, and other tools in [% i "Visual Basic" %][Visual Basic][visual-basic][% /i %].
+The last of these is what we mean by saying that something is [% i "scriptability" "software design!scriptability" %][% g scriptable %]scriptable[% /g %][% /i %].
+One of the things that made Microsoft
+Office so popular was users' ability to write scripts for Word, Excel, and other tools in [% i "Visual Basic" %][Visual Basic][visual-basic][% /i %].
 Today, many games include a scripting language like [% i "Lua" %][Lua][lua][% /i %] so